 Custom Lapel pins can be used as symbol of achievement and belonging in different group or organizations.
-Enamel pins from the organization are often collected by members and non-members alike.
+Custom enamel pins from the organization are often collected by members and non-members alike.
 Businesses also use custom lapel pins to designate achievements and membership.
-Lapel pins are a common element of employee recognition programs, and they are presented to individuals as a symbol of an accomplishment.
+Enamel pins are a common element of employee recognition programs, and they are presented to individuals as a symbol of an accomplishment.
 Like fraternity and sorority pins, these lapel pins instill a sense of belonging to an elite group of performers at the organization.
 Businesses also award lapel pins to employees more frequently to boost employee morale, productivity, and employee engagement.
 The Soviet Union had great production of these.
 Besides pins showing political figures and as souvenirs for tourist spots, there were pins for various sports, cultural, and political gatherings and for technical achievements of the Soviet Union.
-The enamel pins had counter cultural meanings as well; for example, the pin featuring the robot spacecraft (which approached and docked with Kosmos 188) had a sexual connotation.
-In recent years, Custom enamel pins collecting and trading has also become a popular hobby.
-Demand for enamel pin design online based on popular cartoon characters and themes such as Disney, Betty Boop, and Hard Rock Cafe has surged and led to the creation of the lapel pin trading events and other social activities.
+The pins had counter cultural meanings as well; for example, the pin featuring the robot spacecraft (which approached and docked with Kosmos 188) had a sexual connotation.
+In recent years, Enamel Lapel pins collecting and trading has also become a popular hobby.
+Demand for Custom Lapel pin design online based on popular cartoon characters and themes such as Disney, Rick and Morty and Hard Rock Cafe has surged and led to the creation of the lapel pin trading events and other social activities.
 Disney lapel pin trading is a prime example of this.